beltromatti/noesis-hosting/README.md

 3. Create migrations if touching the data layer.
 4. Open PR with a clear description and testing notes.

-## 📄 License

-This project is part of the **Noesis AI** open-source initiative.
-Usage is governed by the Noesis AI License Agreement – ensure ethical compliance before deploying derivatives.
+## 💚 Funding & ethos

+Noesis Hosting is operated by the **Noesis AI Foundation** as part of its mission to democratise AI literacy and civic tooling.
+Compute, bandwidth, and security reviews are covered by:

+- Philanthropic donations and research grants.
+- Optional domain purchases routed through the foundation registrar.
+- Voluntary contributions from organisations scaling beyond the default quotas.

+The platform is open-source under the Noesis AI License Agreement; every contribution should respect the foundation's ethical guidelines and the communities we serve.